UANATACA/ONESHOT-REPO/oneshot_gui.md

 <br></br>

-# Webhooks
+# Webhook Configuration

-One-Shot API requires a Webhook implemented on customer business applications to manage our service callbacks.
-Every request status change will trigger a simple event-notification via HTTP POST, consisting on a JSON object to an URL that must be explicitly included as a **required parameter** in the <a href='#tag/Video-ID/paths/~1api~1v1~1videoid/post'>Create Video ID Request</a> call.
+One-Shot API requires a listener Webhook implemented on customer business applications to manage our service callbacks.
+Every request status change will trigger a simple event-notification via HTTP POST, consisting on a JSON object to an URL that must be explicitly included as a **required parameter** in the <a href='#tag/Video-ID/paths/~1api~1v1~1videoid/post'>Create Video ID Request</a> call when using Uanataca 1-step or 2-step mode.

+The following is a sample view of the JSON object that is sent as a callback at every status change:

+	{
+		"status": "VIDEOINCOMPLETE",
+		"date": "2021-07-20T08:08:21.132394",
+		"previous_status": "VIDEOPENDING",
+		"request": 46760,
+		"registration_authority": 455
+	}

+Where:

+**status** is the most recent status, this is, the status that triggered the notification.
+**date** is the date of the request status change.
+**previous_status** is the status inmediately previous to last change.
+**request** is the request unique id.
+**registration_authority** is the Registration Authority id number the request is associated.

 > Sample code

-In this sample, signed files are saved with the original filename in a folder named 'signbox-files'.
+In this sample, every JSON object is stored in a file named 'videoid'.

-For the logs, a new log file is generated everyday containing daily logs.
-Log files are saved in a folder name 'logs', inside signbox-files folder.
+The webhook parameter used in the <a href='#tag/Video-ID/paths/~1api~1v1~1videoid/post'>Create Video ID Request</a> call is defined as:

+{host}/videoid

-where {filename} is the filename of the document to be signed, and {host} is the IP or domaing from the server exposing the webhook.
+where {host} is the IP or domain from the server exposing the webhook.

 *Python*

 	import web
-	import os
+	import datetime

 	urls = (
-	        '/result_(.+), 'url_out',
-	        '/servicelogs', 'urlback'
+	        '/videoid, 'videoid',
 	        )

 	app = web.application(urls, globals())
 	app = app.wsgifunc()

-	class url_out:
+	class video:
-		def POST(self, name):
+		def POST(self):
 			data = web.data()
-		    os.chdir('/signbox-files')
-		    f = open("%s" % name,'w')
+			f = open("status.json",'w')
 			f.write(data)
-		    f.close()
-		    return ''

-	class urlback:
-		def POST(self,name):
-		    data = web.data()
-		    os.chdir('/signbox-files/logs')
-		    f = open("%Y%m%d.txt" % name, 'a+')
-		    f.write(str(data))
-		    f.write(str("\n"))
 			f.close()
 			return ''

 	if __name__ == "__main__":
 	    app.run()